pegasys-fi/docs/docs/contracts/v3/reference/periphery/libraries/NFTSVG.md

-Provides a function for generating an SVG associated with a Uniswap NFT
+Provides a function for generating an SVG associated with a Pegasys NFT

 ## Functions